 If you're looking to build a simple, compact gaming system or HTPC, Cooler Master's Elite 110 is as accessible as it gets.
 It may not have all of the bells and whistles of the other ITX options mentioned in this guide, but it certainly gets the job done.

 When you boil it down to basics, this case is about as necessary as you can get.
 While feature reduction has it's ups and downs; this case minimizes the negative and offers one of the smallest form factors we've seen.

 A smart interior layout with a vertical GPU mount allows you to fit in this little package quite a bit.
 The Elite 110 supports a broad range of graphics cards up to 8.3" long and even leaves enough room for 120mm all-in-one liquid coolers.
 Unlike other small form factor cases, this one supports most regular ATX-sized PSUs.
 At a mere $40, it's straightforward for us to recommend the Elite 110 for builders on a budget.

 Judge me by my size, do you?

-While a mini-ITX build takes a little more patience and experience to do well, the rewards are much higher.
-Having a small, clan build in an interestingly compact package makes you feel good.
-Mini-ITX rigs make it easier to take your rig to a BYOC LAN party, or play PC games in the living room (if that's your thing).
+While a Mini-ITX build takes a little more patience and experience to do well, the rewards are much higher.
+Having a small, clean build in an interestingly compact package makes you feel good.
+Mini-ITX rigs make it easier to take your platform to a LAN party or play PC games in the living room (if that's your thing).